rettersoft/docs/src/pages/docs/components/dependencies.md

 description: Dependencies provide a way to extend your default dependencies with your own custom codes.
 ---

-Beside frameworks' dependencies (*npm*, *pypi*), there are also dependencies that are not part of the framework itself.
+Beside frameworks' dependencies (*npm*), there are also dependencies that are not part of the framework itself.
 At this point, Rio supports custom build dependencies.
-You can add your custom build dependencies to your class's template file in order to use across classes.
+You can add your custom build dependencies to your class' template file in order to use across classes.

-> For now, we only support custom build dependencies for NodeJS (Javascript) projects.
+> Rio support dependencies in Typescript as well as it supports Javascript dependencies.

 There are two types of dependencies: